matmarqs/webdev/odin/08.javascript_part2/webpack.md

 ### [Assignment](#assignment)

-1. Start by reading the [Webpack concepts](https://webpack.js.org/concepts/) page to get a general understanding of some of the main terms. :rocket: <++>
+1. Start by reading the [Webpack concepts](https://webpack.js.org/concepts/) page to get a general understanding of some of the main terms. :white_check_mark:
 2. [Webpack’s Asset Management guide](https://webpack.js.org/guides/asset-management/) goes through some examples of how to handle various kinds of assets, like CSS, images, and fonts.
 You’ll see that its examples use `npm run build` to bundle the files; in these examples, that’s the equivalent of `npx webpack`.
 We will go through npm scripts in a later lesson. :rocket: <++>

 ### [Knowledge check](#knowledge-check)